Diploma exams are offered in English and French for selected grade 12 courses:

-Students may register to write a Diploma Exam at their local school or a Provincial Writing Centre:
+Students may register to write a Diploma Exam at their local school or, if that’s not possible, please contact VVS.

-Only students enrolled in a VVS course and require extensive exam accommodations can write their diploma exam at the Edmonton or Calgary VVS campus.
+Students enrolled in a VVS course and who require extensive exam accommodations can write their diploma exam at the Calgary VVS campus.
 If this applies to you, please contact VVS Support for approval, before you register for your exam.